terryspitz/dactyl-font/README.md

 Dactyl fonts use and are inspired by Ralph Levien's [Spiro curves](https://www.levien.com/spiro/).
 I used Wiesław Šoltés's [C# port](https://github.com/wieslawsoltes/SpiroNet) which I've ported to F# to run under the fantastic [Fable](https://fable.io/) to transpile to javascript.

 Raph superceded his spiro curves in 2018 with https://github.com/raphlinus/spline-research.
 This might be a future direction for Dactyl as it offers direct control of tangents specifically to help font design.
+See https://www.youtube.com/watch?v=eqNngVkMBzE

 ## Variable fonts